pippim/pippim.github.io/programs/mserve.md

 ```

 60% was found to be a suitable volume level for CBC broadcasts
 of the NHL Stanley Cup Playoffs.
 YMMV.
-Note that `TV_VOLUME` is a
+Note that `TV_VOLUME` is
-bit of a misnomer.
-A more appropriate name would be: *"mserve volume
+a simplistic name.
+The full name would be: *"mserve volume
-when covering up a hockey game's TV commercial break of 90 seconds
+when playing during hockey game muted TV commercials"*.
-or 18 minutes"*.

 FYI the "ALSA plug-in [python2.7]" sound processor is used by
 **mserve** to display the VU meters (`vu_meter.py`).
 Configuring the